giellalt/lang-sel/sel.md

 * * *
 <small>This (part of) documentation was generated from [../src/fst/root.lexc](http://github.com/giellalt/lang-sel/blob/main/../src/fst/root.lexc)</small>
+# Symbol affixes

+* * *
+<small>This (part of) documentation was generated from [../src/fst/affixes/symbols.lexc](http://github.com/giellalt/lang-sel/blob/main/../src/fst/affixes/symbols.lexc)</small>Noun inflection
+The Selkup nouns inflect in cases.

+This н/т and м/п variation has to be figured out

+* * *
+<small>This (part of) documentation was generated from [../src/fst/affixes/nouns.lexc](http://github.com/giellalt/lang-sel/blob/main/../src/fst/affixes/nouns.lexc)</small>Adjective inflection
+The Selkup adjectives compare.

+* * *
+<small>This (part of) documentation was generated from [../src/fst/affixes/adjectives.lexc](http://github.com/giellalt/lang-sel/blob/main/../src/fst/affixes/adjectives.lexc)</small>Verb inflection
+The Selkup verbs inflect in persons.

+* * *
+<small>This (part of) documentation was generated from [../src/fst/affixes/verbs.lexc](http://github.com/giellalt/lang-sel/blob/main/../src/fst/affixes/verbs.lexc)</small>Proper noun inflection
+The Selkup proper nouns inflect in the same cases as regular nouns, but with a colon (':') as separator.

+* * *
+<small>This (part of) documentation was generated from [../src/fst/affixes/propernouns.lexc](http://github.com/giellalt/lang-sel/blob/main/../src/fst/affixes/propernouns.lexc)</small>

 We describe here how abbreviations are in Selkup are read out, e.g.